2025 H-1B Electronic Registration: Employer Q&A with Corporate Immigration Partners

-A few years ago, employers saw one of the most significant changes to the H-1B cap process in recent memory: a new electronic registration system.
+A few years ago, employers saw one of the most significant changes to the H-1B cap process: the introduction of a new electronic registration system.

-To help sponsoring employers navigate this new systemEnvoy sat down with its affiliated law firm, Corporate Immigration Partners, to get more insights about electronic registration and how employers can best prepare for H-1B cap season.
+To help sponsoring employers navigate this new systemEnvoy Global sat down with its affiliated law firm, Corporate Immigration Partners, to get more insights about electronic registration and how employers can best prepare for the 2025 H-1B cap season, also known as FY 2026 H-1B cap season.

 Here are six H-1B electronic registration questions from employers and their answers.

-CIPElectronic registration changes the H-1B cap process from a singlestage process to a two-stage process.
+CIP: Electronic registration changes the H-1B cap process from a singlestage process to a two-stage process.
 Previously, employers and their immigration attorneys would begin petition preparation before the first business day of April.
-At that point, (U.S. Citizenship and Immigration Services (USCIS) would accept petitions for the next five business days.
-Once this period ended, they would conduct the random lottery to select 85,000 H-1B beneficiaries and notify the sponsoring employers by paper receipt notices.
+At that point, U.S. Citizenship and Immigration Services (USCIS) would accept petitions for the next five business days.
+Once that period ended, they would conduct a random lottery.
+During this time, they select 85,000 H-1B beneficiaries and notify the sponsoring employers by paper receipt notices.
 USCIS would return petitions not selected.

 EG: What are the important H-1B dates to remember?